mpbsd/numeric/README.md

     $ sudo apt install texlive-full
     ```

-    Again, if you're on a Arch based system, the command would be:
+    And, again, if you're on a Arch based system the command would be:

     ```shell
     $ sudo pacman -Syu texlive-most